BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 - Identifying and fixing security vulnerabilities.

 ### Optional
-- There is config for Code Quality Gate status, that only check for Code Smell, not `Coverage`
+- There is a config for Code Quality Gate status, that only checks for Code Smell, not `Coverage`

 ### Example for Sonarqube